-Electronic devices are not to be brought to school; however, a child may bring a device on the bus with the permission of the principal, parent, bus driver and teacher.
-Mobile phones, IPOD devices, smart watches, and other any device capable of recording audio, photographic or video content interfere with the academic environment of the school.
+Electronic devices should not to be brought to school; however, parents may choose to give their child a device to be used only on the bus.
+Students are NOT allowed to record or take pictures on the bus.

+Mobile phones, IPOD devices, smartwatches, or any device capable of recording audio, photographic, or video content interfere with the academic environment of the school.
 AT NO TIME IS A STUDENT ALLOWED TO RECORD OR TAKE PICTURES OF OTHER STUDENTS DUE TO THE POTENTIAL OF FERPA VIOLATIONS.
-Considering the potential for distraction and additional problems, all equipment must be turned off and not visible during school hours (8:40-3:30) unless authorized by school personnel.
+Considering the potential for distraction and additional problems, all equipment must be turned off and not visible during school hours unless authorized by school personnel.
 Any student observed with such devices will be referred to Mr. Buono.
 In the event that a student is observed utilizing an electronic device, it will be confiscated and returned only to the student's parent/guardian by Mr. Buono or designee.

-School issued Chromebooks that are brought home, can only be used for school assignments.
+School-issued Chromebooks that are brought home, can only be used for school assignments.
 These are not to be used as personal devices.